 - 100ml olive oil

-- 6 garlic cloves, peeled, five finely sliced, and 1 overwhelmed
+- Six garlic cloves, peeled, five finely sliced, and one overwhelmed

-- 2 salted anchovies, more or less chopped
+- Two salted anchovies, more or less chopped

-- 2 heads broccoli, broken into 2cm florets (shop the stalks for any other use), 500g net weight
+- Two heads of broccoli, broken into 2cm florets (shop the stalks for any other use), 500g net weight

-- 1 lemon, zest finely grated, to get 2 tsp, then juiced, to get 1 tbsp
+- One lemon, zest finely grated to get 2 tsp, then juiced to get 1 tbsp

 - Salt and black pepper